jupyterhub/binderhub/doc/zero-to-binderhub/setup-binderhub.rst

 If you setup your own local registry using
 `native basic HTTP authentication <https://docs.docker.com/registry/deploying/#native-basic-auth>`__ (htpasswd), you can set ``token_url`` to ``None``.
-You will also need to configure the kubernetes nodes to authentificate to your private registry.
+You will also need to configure the kubernetes nodes to authenticate to your private registry.
 Instructions can be followed on the `official kubernetes documentation <https://kubernetes.io/docs/concepts/containers/images/#configuring-nodes-to-authenticate-to-a-private-registry>`_.

 .. note::